CSIS-iLab/ocean/_spotlights/illuminating-the-south-china-seas-dark-fishing-fleets.md

 include_header: scs/intro.html
 excerpt:
   Unseen fishing activity.
 Maritime militias in the Spratlys.
 Fishers have often been overlooked in the South China Sea disputes.
-CSIS in cooperation with Vulcan, Inc., unveil a worrying narrative about the impact fishers and their fleets have in the region.
+CSIS, in cooperation with Vulcan, Inc., unveils a worrying narrative about the impact fishers and their fleets have in the region.
 authors:
   - _authors/gregory-b-poling.md